suvasishm/csv-to-dynamodb/readme.md

 *Assuming you have local AWS config setup and a DynamoDB table is created in your AWS account.*

-Go through the TODOs in importData.csv, update as necessary, and you are all set to go!
+Go through the TODOs in importData.ts, update as necessary, and you are all set to go!

 ### Steps: